Determinism (The understanding here)

 Welcome to the 80’s

 Word spread like jam across bread, and the message was clear.
 Don’t mess with the nut job from the physics department.
 Of course, there was a bit of creative story telling along the way.
-Some said Dr Francis used a scalpel instead of his fist, others said he slapped him across the face.
+Some said Dr Francis used a scalpel instead of his fist, others said he slapped my friend across the face.
 Which still makes me laugh today for many reasons.
 It’s funny thinking about it now, how children can be the best at playing Chinese whispers.
 But after all was said and done, no one disrespected Dr Francis again.

 OK, lets talk about the determinism philosophy.